ashwinma14/todoist-ai-assistant/README.md

 # Todoist AI Assistant

 The Todoist AI Assistant is an intelligent, context-aware automation system that transforms your [Todoist](https://todoist.com) into a clean, actionable workspace.
-Powered by the **TaskSense AI Engine**, it labels and organizes your tasks, adapts to your personal work patterns, and helps you focus on what matters most — all while maintaining transparency, configurability, and reliability.
+Powered by the **TaskSense AI Engine**, it labels, organizes, and prioritizes your tasks — adapting to your personal work patterns and helping you focus on what matters most.
+All while maintaining transparency, configurability, and reliability.

 ---